anb2473/Arduino-Data-Display-Manager/README.md

 A system to collect and display data from an Arduino system.

 **NOTICE:** This system was created solely by Austin Nabil Blass for the Norwood School Green Hawks team.
+(The website for the team can be found at https://gmo-coral-reefs.netlify.app/, this website has been made entirely bu Austin Nabil Blass)

 ### Installation